Product designer and software engineer based in Appalachia. His work is rooted in solving problems at their core, being considered and kind.

 Yeah!
 I do lots of hodge-podge work with my buddy Garrett as Mono Mono.
 We want to meet more friendly people and keep that up.

 Also, I’m working on some software to help contractors and small teams have better communication with their clients.
-It’s called Tapwater and it will be out soon, I swear.
+It’s called Tapwater.
+The TL;DR: Tapwater is home for your projects.